alphagov/govuk-design-system/src/patterns/validation/index.md

 Only add this sort of validation if your user research shows that, on balance, it solves more problems for users than it causes.
 For example, the [Character count component](/components/character-count/) shows users an error message when they go over the character limit.
 Because it’s important that users do not spend time and effort writing out a response that turns out to be too long.

-If you do use this sort of validation, [make sure you do it in a way that’s accessible](https://www.gov.uk/service-manual/technology/accessibility-for-developers-an-introduction).
+If you do use this sort of validation, [make sure you validate in a way that’s accessible](https://www.gov.uk/service-manual/technology/accessibility-for-developers-an-introduction).

 ## Client side and server side validation